disq/data-api-server/README.md

 ## Storage Format

+The file format is TSV with embedded JSON, first column is the received timestamp of the event in nanoseconds, and second column is the JSON data.

 The files are stored in `datadir` in this format:

 ```
 <datadir>/<YYYY>/<MM>/<DD>/<HH>_<event name>.tsv
 ```

-(**FIXME** add random-letter-of-the-alphabet partitioning?)

-The file format is TSV with embedded JSON, first column is the received timestamp of the event in nanoseconds, and second column is the JSON data. (**FIXME** check Spark load formats)
+To change the format, edit `DIRECTORY_FORMAT` and `FILE_FORMAT` in `storage.go`.

+- If event types in storage are to be queried separately instead of looking at all the events of a specific date, the `event_name` field can be moved up the chain to its own directory.
+- If a log collector (like Apache Flume, td-agent, etc) is to be used to push data to storage, the directory scheme can be abandoned altogether and each event type can have its own file per-hour (or per-day).
+- If the files are to be stored in AWS S3, using a random single-letter prefix (partition key) before the `YYYY` field is recommended.
+This would avoid hot partitions in the storage layer and prevent I/O bottlenecks.
+This would require additional development in `storage.go`.
+(See [Amazon S3 Performance Tips & Tricks](https://aws.amazon.com/blogs/aws/amazon-s3-performance-tips-tricks-seattle-hiring-event/))

 ## Caveats